Azure/azure-powershell/src/Reservations/Reservations/help/New-AzReservation.md

 ```

 ### -BillingScopeId
-The subscription who will be charged for the RI purchase
+Subscription that will be charged for purchasing Reservation.

 ```yaml
 Type: System.String